 Continual access to online dashboards means that you and your colleagues will always have the information you need, regardless of your location.
 You don’t have to engage an IT team and wait until they analyze your data and generate a report.
 It’s an opportunity for small businesses to save some money without giving up on the quality of analysis.
 One of the best reasons why you need a self-service BI tool is that it provides you with data immediately, presenting it in a clear and neat format on your personal device.
 Data can be accessed on the fly for real-time analysis and immediate actionable insights, giving your team a competitive advantage.
 Business Intelligence for small business means having the right data at the right time for a fast and fruitful analysis.

-Business Intelligence also gives you a one stop shop for all your various data sources, like seen in the picture above.
+Business Intelligence also gives you a one-stop shop for all your various data sources, like seen in the picture above.
 A business’s data may be small, but it can still be complicated.
 This often results from various disparate data sources.
-A small business may have various data sources. including Google Analytics, data from a CRM, a database, and Excel spreadsheets.
+A small business needs various data connectors, including Google Analytics, data from a CRM, a database, and Excel spreadsheets.
 BI tools like datapine can bring all this data under one roof. on the picture above are shown some of the connectors you can implement for your own business.
 This allows you to analyze it all online, in just one place.
 Small BI is equally important as big BI for any business; there’s no downsize on effectively analyzing data, especially in one simple place.